asad-mlbd/deno-api-starter-oak/README.md

  6) [Roadmap](#roadmap)

 ## Setup
-We can run the project **with/ with out Docker**.
+We can run the project **with/ without Docker**.
 - **Pre-Requisite**
     - For dockerized environment we need
         - docker,
         - docker-compose installed.
-    - To run api server with out Docker we need
+    - To run API server with out Docker we need
-        - mysql server running &
+        - MySQL server running &
-        - Deno run time intstalled
+        - Deno run time installed
 - **Configuration**
     - In application root, rename example env file `env.example` to `.env`.
     - An example env file contains MySQL credentials for the dockerized environment.
 For non-docker setup, **update MySQL credentials** here.